-Another notable advantage to going with Earnest is the $150 new customer bonus.
+Another notable advantage to going with Earnest is the $200 new customer bonus if you apply to Earnest through the Credible platform.
 Lower interest rates are where borrowers find real savings, but getting some cash up front as a reward for your efforts is a nice perk.

 The biggest advantage with Earnest, and the reason many people may chose to work with them, is their “big picture” approach to lending decisions.
 The believe that by looking at more financial information, they can make a smarter decision when it comes to application approvals.
 We reached out to Earnest to get an example of someone who could benefit from their method, and they provided the following response: